• Scaling and root planing (SRP) aims to remove bacteria and infection from the soft tissues around the gums.

 Anesthetic

-Some kind of anesthetic will most likely be used.
+Some anesthetics will most likely be used.
 This might be a local injection or a topical gel.

 Scaling

-A hand-held scaler will be used to manually remove the plaque from the teeth and roots.
+A handheld scaler will be used to remove plaque from teeth and roots manually.
 An ultrasonic tool may be used to aid this process.

 Root planing